akzet1n/playerinfo-database/README.md

 - Load the plugin or restart the server.

 ## Examples
-- Get the number of unique users
+- Get the number of unique Steam ID's

 ```
 SELECT COUNT(DISTINCT steamid) FROM data